cgwire/kitsu/docs/getting-started-production/README.md

 As Production, the important thing is to know the status of your Production anytime, anywhere.

-So once again, you can learn everything by heart or look at the statistic page.
+So once again, you can learn everything by heart or look at the statistic pages.

-With the **Sequence Stats** page, you have access to the pie charts of the whole Production on a single page, sequence per sequence.
+With the **Sequence Stats** page, you have access to the pie charts of the whole production on a single page, sequence per sequence.

- The color scheme of the pie charts is the same as the status.
+ The **color scheme** of the pie charts is the same as **the status**.
 So with a glance, you know immediately what is the state of your production.

 ![Global View Sequence](../img/getting-started/global_view_sequence.png)